 It is desirable, but not essential, to calibrate the 43i-TLE at low SO2 levels (typically less than 20 ppb).
 However, fluorescence SO2 analyzers have been shown to be inherently linear over a wide dynamic range.
 If low concentration SO2 calibration cylinders are used, there is the potential for contamination by back diffusion from a poorly purged regulator.
 Due to the inherent linearity of the analyzer, the ability to calibrate to very low SO2 levels is not a significant factor in generating "true-trace" level quality SO2 data.
-For Polk County we shall generate a calibration curve utilizing 3 points plus Zero.
+Polk County Air Quality will generate a calibration curve utilizing zero and 3 up-scale points.

-Contamination with even a small amount of moisture from back diffusion can cause the SO2 concentration to become unstable; the lower the cylinder concentration, the more susceptible it is to any contamination from "abuse" in the field.
+Contamination with even a small amount of moisture from back diffusion can cause the $SO_2$ concentration to become unstable; the lower the cylinder concentration, the more susceptible it is to any contamination from "abuse" in the field.
 The best way to ensure low concentration cylinders are not contaminated by back diffusion is to make sure whenever the cylinder valve is open, there is gas flow out of the cylinder.